-The Company's Dividend Reinvestment Plan ("DRIP") dated November 15, 2012 provides eligible holders of Common Shares with the opportunity to reinvest their cash dividends paid on the Common Shares to purchase additional Common Shares at a price equal to the Average Market Price (as defined in the DRIP) on the applicable dividend payment date, less an applicable discount.
+The Company's Dividend Reinvestment Plan ("DRIP") dated November 15, 2012, and amended as of May 10, 2016, provides eligible holders of Common Shares with the opportunity to reinvest their cash dividends paid on the Common Shares to purchase additional Common Shares at a price equal to the Average Market Price (as defined in the DRIP) on the applicable dividend payment date, less an applicable discount.
 The Common Shares acquired under the DRIP will, at the discretion of the Company, either be purchased through the facilities of the TSX or issued by the Corporation from treasury.
 Details on the DRIP are available on the Company's website at www.triconcapital.com.